tascott/london-doodles-decap/content/home.md

       We never use kennels or outbuildings—our puppies are raised exactly where they belong: right alongside us, as part of the family along with our children, other dogs and cat.
     icon: home
-  - title: DNA Tested
+  - title: Health Testing
     description: All of our dogs are DNA tested for a comprehensive list of conditions.
 We test for well over the minimum required for the breeds used to make Australian Labradoodles.
 For our large labradoodles parents are also hip and elbow scored.
+Puppies will all be seen by a vet before they leave for a full health check, and prescribed prescription flea and worm treatments as well.
+You will receive a sales contract highlighting the tests and health checks, and a guarantee of health.
     icon: biotech
-  - title: Puppy selection
+  - title: Puppy Matching
-    description: It is our job to ensure our puppies are in forever homes, so as part of that, it is essential to try and match the right puppy to the right home.
-Please do not be offended if we do not think you are suitable for one of our puppies.
+    description: >-
+      Our top priority is placing each puppy in a loving, forever home that suits their individual needs and personality.
+Every puppy is unique, so we take great care in matching the right puppy with the right home.

+      Some of our puppies go on to become therapy dogs, which requires specific temperaments and traits.
+In these cases, we match them with families who need those characteristics.

+      Please don’t take it personally if we feel one of our puppies may not be the right fit for your household.
+This is never a reflection on you, but a commitment to the long-term wellbeing of our dogs, and it may be that a later litter will suit you better.
     icon: family_restroom
   - title: Health and Feeding
     description: All puppies come with initial vaccinations, vet check and